 Note: Although the spreadsheet format is correct for submission to HMRC, it is without the required header rows.
 Therefore, the contents must be copied and pasted into the official HMRC spreadsheet.

 Transaction with Gift Aid claim marked

 Gift Aid is not retrospective

-When new u3as start on Beacon they should claim Gift Aid up to the date of their migration using their pre-Beacon process unless they migrate Finance data with Gift Aid amounts present.
+When a u3as first starts using Beacon they should claim Gift Aid up to the date of their migration using their pre-Beacon process.

 Added KB 'Gift Aid is not retrospective' to end of 7.8

 |v4||2022-12-04||Graham Tigg||Made it clear that on the Add new member screen Gift Aid is a tick box.|